 With a tip of the cap to De La Soul, this is the personal web site of Stephen Clark.
 Its nothing more than a collection of things from my experiences both on the web and in the real world.

-Stephen Clark was born at a very young age in a town far, far away.
-That town was Norwood, MA which is just outside of Boston.
-After that seminal event, I spent my formative years living in the Back Bay neighborhood of Boston (with a brief stop over in Marlow, England) before all things changed and my family moved to…New Jersey!
+I was born at a very young age in a town far, far away.
+That town was Norwood, MA which is just south of Boston.
+After that seminal event, I spent my formative years living in the Back Bay neighborhood of Boston, with a brief two year respite over in England.
+Then, all things changed when during high school, we moved to New Jersey!!

-I finished up high school in New Jersey and, figuring that California was just too damn sunny for me to get any studying done, decided to go to college in Upstate NY.
+I finished up high school in Chatham, New Jersey and, figuring that California was just too damn sunny for me to get any studying done, decided to go to college in Upstate NY.
 I attended Syracuse University (2003 NCAA Basketball National Champions), in beautiful Syracuse, NY, where it snows in July and the sun never shines.
 After finishing an uneventful undergraduate academic career, I stuck around the NYC area after college and “did the Manhattan thing”, living on the Upper West Side.
 And somehow, the years have passed by and I woke up today.

-About This Site
+Details About The Site

-When I was younger, I appeared on the box top of the Milton Bradley game Candyland Bingo.
-The photo to the right shows the box top.
-I’m the kid on the top left of the image.
-I also have a bigger version of the photo for your viewing pleasure.
-Every once in a while, I check out eBay for any auctions selling the verison of the game that features my photo.
+I occasionally check out eBay for any auctions selling the verison of the game that features my photo.
+There are actually two versions of the game from that time period, the one that I am on (above) as well as another which has four other kids on it’s box top.
 I have already picked up two or three copies that are in surprisingly good condition.
-One of these days, I’ll pick up a frame to mount the boxtop in.
+One of these days, I’ll pick up a deep frame to mount the game in.